momaalmeida/momaalmeida/README.md

 - 👋 Hi, I’m @momaalmeida
 - 👀 I’m interested in Web and Mobile Application Development
-- 🌱 I’m currently learning Programming logic with Javascript
+- 🌱 I'm currently learning Web Standards using HTML5, CSS3 and Javascript
 - 📫 How to reach me in https://www.linkedin.com/in/paloma-almeidab/

 <!---